schersh/Git-tips/README.md

 # Git-tips

+GitHub is a great resource for version control and collaborating with teams!
+The following offers a brief index of frequently used commands, as well as links for further learning.

 ##Frequently used git commands:
 $ git init
 * Initializes new directory and tells Git to start monitoring the current folder you're in (do not use this command w/in your home directory)

 $ git add .
 * adds changes in working folder to be staged for next commit.
 You can also specify a specific path to a directory/file.
+Some refer to adding your changes as "staging" them for a commit.

 $ git commit -m "commit message here"
-* Commit all staged files to the timeline.  -m option allows you to include a message describing changes
+* Commit all staged files to the timeline.  -m option allows you to include a message describing changes.
+You can think of a commit as a "snapshot" of your project at that specific moment in time.
+Git logs allow you to "time travel" back to a specific commit of your code, which can be very helpful for debugging!

 $ git push origin master
 * Sends local changes to tracked remote repository